GabrielleFeliciaA/Classify_Lending_Risk/README.md

 ## Modelling
 In modelling, the first modelling stage was carried out using logistic regression and random forest classifier.
 Here are the results:
-- When using the whte-box model such as Logistic Regression, the ROC score generated is quite well.
+- When using the white-box model such as Logistic Regression, the ROC score generated is quite well.
 However, the model's accuracy is no higher than 50% which indicates that each prediction is not any better than random guessing.
 - When using the black-box model such as Random Forest Classifier, the model's accuracy and the ROC score were worse than the model's accuracy and the ROC score of Logistic Regression.

 From the model's results, Clustering is considered to be used.
 Clustering might gives insight how many class is suitable using the pattern of the data.